yutee/devops-react-fastapi/README.md

    - Ensure PostgreSQL is properly configured and Adminer is accessible via `db.domain`.

 4. **Monitoring and Logging**:
-   - Test Prometheus, Grafana, Loki, and Promtail to ensure metrics and logs are being captured and displayed.
+   - Test that Prometheus scrapes application metrics and Grafana displays metrics and logs.
+   - Ensure that cAdvisor metrics are displayed properly in the Grafana dashboard.
+   - Ensure that Logs from Loki Can be visualized in Grafana.

 5. **Cloud Deployment**:
    - Confirm the application is deployed to the cloud and accessible via a public URL.